 While spending a day playing at local arcades is always worthwhile fun, OMSI provides a unique experience.
-It’s both a museum with visual exhibits of local advances in industry as well as a science center with rotating exhibits that make sure information stays current.
-There are many staples of OMSI that are open daily such as the labs, planetarium, and even a submarine, but also special, limited-time attractions as well.
+It’s both a museum with visual exhibits of local advances in the industry as well as a science center with rotating exhibits that make sure information stays current.
+There are many staples of OMSI that are open daily, such as the labs, planetarium, and even a submarine, but also special, limited-time attractions, as well.
 With hands-on, interactive displays, classes and labs, and the largest theater screen in Portland, there’s always something exciting happening at OMSI!

 Don’t miss out on these exciting features: